This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Whisk the egg and milk together in a medium bowl.
-Add the vanilla, sugar, and cinnamon and whisk until combined.
+• Whisk the egg in a medium bowl.
+Add the milk, vanilla, sugar, and cinnamon and whisk until smooth.

-• Dip each slice of bread into the egg mixture and flip so both sides are fully coated.
-Let each slice soak for about 30 seconds.
+• Dip each slice of bread into the egg mixture and let it soak for at least 30 seconds per side.

-• Melt the butter in a skillet or griddle over medium heat.
-Add the bread and cook until golden brown on the bottom, about 2 to 3 minutes.
-Flip and cook the other side until golden brown.
-Serve warm with syrup.
+• Melt the butter in a 10-inch skillet over medium heat.
+Add the soaked bread and cook for 2 to 3 minutes per side until golden brown.

 Notes